From a Memorandum of Understanding to Regional Coordination Centres: 15 years of regional coordination in continental Europe

 Coreso (COoRdination of Electricity System Operators), the first regional technical coordination centre for electricity bringing together several TSOs, is incorporated by French transmission system operator (TSO) RTE and Belgian TSO Elia.
 Read more information.

-A Memorandum of Understanding (MoU) is signed by the German, Belgian, French, Luxembourg and Dutch governments and the actors involved (TSOs, power exchanges, regulators, market players) in support of the regional CWE initiative.
+A Memorandum of Understanding (MoU) is signed on 6 June 2007 by the German, Belgian, French, Luxembourg and Dutch governments and the actors involved (TSOs, power exchanges, regulators, market players) in support of the regional CWE initiative.
 The Memorandum of Understanding aims to introduce market coupling between the CWE electricity markets and improve coordination between TSOs to ensure security of supply in Europe.

 Following serious electrical power disruption in Europe 15 million people are left without power due to a lack of coordination between Transmission System Operators (TSOs) in the Central Western Europe (CWE) area.
 The European Commission, together with TSOs, starts looking into ways to improve coordination between TSOs to guarantee the safe operation of the interconnected system with a view to maintaining security of supply.